 Most dental insurance carriers will cover a significant portion of the cost of dentures.
 However, they might not cover dental implants.
 If you need help funding your new smile, we can help you apply for a third-party loan through CareCredit.
 We also offer an in-house savings plan in which you receive discounts on most services in exchange for a flat annual fee.

 It’s a common misconception that once you have lost all of your teeth, you don’t need to see your dentist for checkups anymore.
-While the dentures are immune to decay, your gums can still develop infections that can lead to pain, dental implant failure, and general health issues.
+While dentures are immune to decay, your gums can still develop infections that can lead to pain, dental implant failure, and general health issues.
 Plus, if you have a partial, your remaining teeth could still get cavities.
 For these reasons, you should see us at least twice a year for a routine checkup.
 We can examine your mouth and make sure there are no problems with your dentures or your oral health.